dalesgit/wiki-vim/Gratitude Journal.md

 # Gratitude Journal

+## 2024-10-13 Sun

+For the normal (e.g. electrical) that we have at this place in Orlando.
+For getting folding and cleaning up the use of nvim and obsidian.nvim.

 ## 2024-10-12 Sat

 We are headed to Orlando.
 Electricity?
 Such a pathetic thing to be craving, but there it is.
 Wed at 10pm it went out.
 Yesterday we really had something of a normal experience, going out to eat.

 ## 06 Oct 2024 Sun 06:28 AM

 The time spent with Julian.

 For the time alone as I got up early and went for cup of coffee.

 ## 04 Oct 2024 Fri 07:49 AM

 Glad to have arrived in Colorado.